apache/zeppelin/zeppelin-web/CONTRIBUTING.md

 This will launch a Zeppelin WebApplication on port **9000** that will update on code changes.

+## Debugging
+It is recommended to use your Web Browser's console (with deactivated cache) to debug.

+If you are using plugins such as **Batarang**, you will need to activate angular's debug system through your console by typing: `angular.reloadWithDebugInfo();`

 ## Technologies

 Zeppelin WebApplication is using **AngularJS** as main Framework, and **Grunt** and **Bower** as helpers.

 So you might want to get familiar with it.
-[Here is a good start](http://www.sitepoint.com/kickstart-your-angularjs-development-with-yeoman-grunt-and-bower/) (There is obviously plenty more ressources to learn)
+[Here is a good start](http://www.sitepoint.com/kickstart-your-angularjs-development-with-yeoman-grunt-and-bower/) (There is obviously plenty more resources to learn)

 ## Coding style